StianRampoldi/VLES_lagoon_ES/README.md

 for example by changing the climate scenario-based forcings.
 ### License
  The model is licensed under the Academic Free License version 3.0.
- The authors for the attribution are: Brigolin, D., Rampoldi, S., & Rova, S..
+ The authors for the attribution are: Brigolin, D., Pranovi, F., Rampoldi, S., Rova, S., & Stocco, A..

 ### Packages used
 1. [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html)